 - New Courses

+- New course proposals are submitted with sample syllabi.
+Required syllabus element are detailed at Required Syllabus Elements.

 - Major Course Revisions for example:

 - Increase in credits

 - Change of lecture/non-lecture ratio

 - Change of subject or course number

 - Change of grading type

-- Addition of UCORE attribute to course
+- Addition of UCORE designation to a course

+- Requests to add a UCORE designation start with a submission to the UCORE Committee before being reviewed by CSC.

-- Addition of Writing in the Major [M] attribute to a course
+- Addition of Writing in the Major [M] designation to a course

+- Requests to add a Writing in the Major designation are forwarded to the All University Writing Committee before being reviewed by CSC.

 - Addition of conjoint status

 - Significant change in class focus or content

-- Dropping or removing UCORE attribute from an existing UCORE course
+- o Dropping or removing UCORE designation from an existing UCORE course